 Grasses add drama to the garden and accentuate and complement other garden specimens.
 If you are looking for an attractive ornamental grass with a unique color, look no farther than ornamental blue oat grass.
 Read on to see how to grow this blue hued ornamental oat grass variety.

 What is Blue Oat Grass?

 Native to Europe, ornamental blue oat grass (Avena sempervirens syn.
-Helictotrichon sempervirens) is a perennial grass with a dense, clumping habit of foot long stiff, blue green foliage about ½ inch wide and tapering down to a point.
-Blue oat grass resembles blue fescue although it is larger; the plant grows 18-30 inches tall.
+Helictotrichon sempervirens) is a perennial grass with a dense, clumping habit of 1 foot (31 cm.) long, stiff, blue green foliage about ½ inch (1 cm.) wide and tapering down to a point.
+Blue oat grass resembles blue fescue although it is larger; the plant grows 18 to 30 inches (46-75 cm.) tall.

 Blue oat grass is good as an accent plant of in mass plantings.
 The blue/green foliage with a silvery cast is an excellent eye catcher and accents the green foliage of other plants.

 Ornamental blue oat grass is cool season grass.
 United States Department of Agriculture zones 4 to 9 are suitable for growing ornamental blue oat grass.
 The grass likes moist, well-drained soil in full to part shade.
 It prefers fertile soils but will tolerate less fertile as well as sandy and heavy clay soil.
 Plants are usually set 2 feet (61 cm.) apart to form a solid mass of foliage.

 Additional plants can be propagated by division in the spring or fall.
 Blue oat grass does not spread via rhizomes or stolons like other grasses, so it is a less invasive option for the landscape.
 New seedlings will pop up of their own accord, however, and can be removed or moved to another area of the garden.